Calamus serrulatus: A comprehensive Growing Guide for Enthusiasts & Collectors.

 Common Names

-- Serrulated Rattan
+- English: Serrulated Rattan

-- Serrated Cane Palm
+- English: Serrated Cane Palm

-- Thaichot (Thailand)
+- Thai: Thaichot

-- Bet (India)
+- Indian: Bet

-- Hnut (Myanmar)
+- Myanmar: Hnut

 Expansion in the World

 While naturally occurring in South and Southeast Asia, Calamus serrulatus has been introduced to botanical gardens and specialist collections in tropical regions worldwide.
 As a commercially valuable rattan species, controlled cultivation has expanded to parts of Indonesia, the Philippines, and experimental plantations in tropical Africa and Central America.
 Its ornamental value has led to limited introduction in tropical greenhouse collections in Europe and North America.
+Recent expert insights from the International Center for Research in Agroforestry (ICRAF) highlight its potential in sustainable agroforestry systems, where it can be intercropped with shade-tolerant crops like coffee or cardamom, enhancing biodiversity and providing non-timber forest products.
+In Africa, trials in Cameroon have shown promising growth rates under 70% shade, with yields comparable to native rattans, underscoring its adaptability beyond its native range.

 2. Biology and Physiology